ujjalsuttradhar/push-notifications/README.md

 7. Now open webservice/index.php which will show a list of devices.
 Select anyone of them and press submit to send a push notification

-# Expiration of Apple push notification
+# Information about Apple push notification
 1. Apple Push Notification service includes a default Quality of Service (QoS) component that performs a store-and-forward function.

 2. If APNs attempts to deliver a notification but the device is offline, the notification is stored for a limited period of time, and delivered to the device when it becomes available.